Clifton Hill Community Music Centre: History

-The CHCMC, through its "anyone can do it" ethos, nurtured many young Australian composers, including Paul Schütze, Ernie Althoff, Ros Bandt, David Brown, Rik Rue and Adrian Martin.
+The CHCMC, through its "anyone can do it" ethos, nurtured many young Australian composers, including Paul Schütze, Ernie Althoff, Ros Bandt, David Brown, and Rik Rue.
 A number of regulars at the CHCMC had worked in more mainstream and commercial music, such as Les Gilbert of the psychedelic rock band Wild Cherries.
 Among the international composers who performed there were Englishman Trevor Wishart, New Zealander David Watson, and Americans Bill Fontana and David Dunn.
 CHCMC performances were often multimedia in nature, incorporating cheap electronics and readymade materials in ways that dissolved boundaries of music, video art, performance art and installation art.
 "Post-Cagean" composers associated with La Trobe's music department, such as John Crawford and Warren Burt, drew on modernist inspired counter-culture methods when creating pieces for the CHCMC.
 A younger generation of acts, including post-punk bands Tsk Tsk Tsk (co-founded by Philip Brophy) and Essendon Airport (co-founded by David Chesworth), developed a minimalist and consciously kitsch take on popular music "drawing attention to the spectacle of culture, to culture as spectacle, its disguised modes of construction, assumptions and concealed meanings."
 This distinguished the Clifton Hill scene from other post-punk scenes in Melbourne, including the Little Band scene, based in nearby Fitzroy.
 According to John Murphy, the Little Band scene was "in some ways very anti" what the "Clifton Hill mob" were doing: "Philip Brophy was very against emotion in music, while the little bands thing was meant to be wild and chaotic".
 St Kilda's Crystal Ballroom scene, although more rock-orientated, proved receptive, with CHCMC acts playing there on occasion.

 Between 1978 and 1980, activities at the CHCMC were documented in its own quarterly magazine, New Music, co-founded by Brophy and Chesworth.
 The magazine invited any person, regardless of background, to submit a review of a CHCMC performance they had seen, which the performer would then respond to in an interview with the reviewer.
 New Music published each review and a transcript of its follow-up interview side by side.
 In 1979, Brophy and Chesworth founded Innocent Records, which became a platform for releasing CHCMC compilations as well as albums, EPs, and singles from their own bands and other CHCMC-connected projects.
 After Sydney group Severed Heads performed at the CHCMC, key member Tom Ellard included many CHCMC performers on One Stop Shopping (1981), a compilation released through his label Terse Tapes.
 CHCMC recordings also appeared on issues of the cassette magazine Fast Forward (1980–82).